• Skip to primary navigation

 • Use enough water.
 The number one mistake people make when learning how to cook pasta in the microwave is not adding enough water.
 This makes the pasta dry out, stick together, and overall become a hot mess.
 The rule of thumb is to have 2 inches (5cm) of water above the pasta.
 If while cooking you see that there is not enough water, feel free to add more!

 • Add salt to the water before cooking.
-This is important in order to flavor the pasta from the inside out.
+This is important to flavor the pasta from the inside out.

 • Stir to prevent the pasta from sticking.
 Don't walk away from the microwave and forget about it!
 Stir every few minutes to make sure your pasta doesn't stick and fall apart.